imixs/imixs-documents/README.md

 ## Maven Build
-Imixs-Office-Workflow is based on [Maven](http://maven.apache.org/) and runs on the Jakarta EE stack.
+*Imixs-Documents* is based on [Maven](http://maven.apache.org/) and runs on the Jakarta EE stack.
 Imixs-Office-Workflow can be deployed on JBoss/Wildfly server or other Java EE application servers.
 To build the application from sources, run the maven install command first:

 	$ mvn clean install